Arms, investment and AI top list of deals on busy day for Trump

 Partnerships with American liquefied natural gas producer NextDecade and utility company Sempra were also struck by Aramco.

-Trump said at the investment conference that his “fervent hope” is that Saudi Arabia will ultimately sign an agreement to normalise diplomatic relationships with Israel and join the Abraham Accords and that, when that happens, it will “be a special day in the Middle East, with the whole world watching.”
+Trump said at the investment conference that his “fervent hope” is that Saudi Arabia will ultimately sign an agreement to normalise diplomatic relationships with Israel and join the Abraham Accords.
+When that happens, it will “be a special day in the Middle East, with the whole world watching”, he said.

-The US president also announced that he would lift sanctions on Syria.
-The White House said he had agreed “to say hello” to Syrian president Ahmed al-Sharaa “while in Saudi Arabia” on Wednesday.
+The president also announced that he would lift sanctions on Syria.
+The White House said he had agreed “to say hello” to Syrian president Ahmed Al Sharaa “while in Saudi Arabia” on Wednesday.

 Trump is due to stay in Riyadh on Wednesday for a GCC summit before travelling to Qatar.